uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/spr2.rst

    a
-      Buffer holding the updated upper triangularpart of the symmetric matrix ``A`` if ``upper_lower =upper`` or the updated lower triangular part of thesymmetric matrix ``A`` if ``upper_lower =lower``.
+      Buffer holding the updated upper triangular part of the symmetric matrix ``A`` if ``upper_lower =upper`` or the updated lower triangular part of the symmetric matrix ``A`` if ``upper_lower =lower``.